 The folks in the south are really good at inclusivity in language whether they know it or not.
-“Y’all” is a great way of addressing a group of people without including a gender in what you say.
-Though this phrase isn’t great in professional language for your marketing materials, it can be very helpful and inclusive when talking out loud to students and faculty.
-There are many great ways of addressing people that are gender inclusive and even fun.
+“Y’all” is a great way of addressing a group of people without including gender in what you say.
+Though this phrase isn’t great in professional language for your marketing materials, it can be very helpful and inclusive when talking to students and faculty.
+There are many great ways of addressing people that are gender-inclusive and even fun.
 Below we’ve listed some of our favorites in order of professionalism:

-Language and word choice is critical in conveying your message to people, so let’s start addressing people respectfully and inclusively.
+Language and word choice are critical in conveying your message to people, so let’s start addressing people respectfully and inclusively.

 Would you like to keep on reading?
 Below are similar blogs you might enjoy: